 Awards.
 All awards will be issued in the name of the utility.
-Awards will be presented at the 26th Annual E Source Forum during an awards ceremony.
+Awards will be presented at the 2017 E Source Forum during an awards ceremony.
 You need not be present to win—but you’ll probably want to be there!

 About the Award Categories

-Best Residential Print Ad.
-Advertising directed toward a residential audience that is placed in any print publication.
-This can include newspapers, magazines, direct mail, bill stuffers, etc.
+Best Print Ad.
+Advertising placed in any print publication, including newspapers, magazines, direct mail, bill stuffers, etc.

 Best Outdoor Ad.
-Outdoor advertising messages, notices, or events, commonly associated with standardized wooden or metal structures and delivered to mass audiences on sidewalks, streets, roadways/highways, or other outdoor areas.
+Outdoor advertising messages or notices commonly associated with standardized wooden or metal structures and delivered to mass audiences on sidewalks, streets, roadways/highways, or other outdoor areas.
 This includes vehicle graphic advertising that is displayed to the public, usually via the use of panels on the side, front, back, top, or bottom of vehicles such as buses, cars, and trucks.

-Best Radio Ad.
-Radio advertising is defined as commercial audio (only) messages conveyed to the general public or target audience via wireless (radio) transmission.
-Radio commercials of 30 sec or 60 sec in length can be entered as a radio ad.
-Distribution can include stations locally, regionally or nationally.
+Best Broadcast Radio Ad.
+Commercial audio (only) messages conveyed to the general public or target audience via wireless (radio) transmission.
+These should be 30 or 60 seconds in length and distribution can include local, regional, or national stations.

-Best TV/Video Ad.
-Commercial audio and video messages conveyed to the general public or target audience via a broadcast, cable, or satellite transmission or via video-sharing websites or e-mail.
+Best Broadcast TV Ad.
+Commercial audio and video messages conveyed to the general public or target audience via a broadcast, cable, or satellite transmission; video-sharing website; or email.

-Best Digital Ad.
-Ad placed on a website in the form of a “banner.”
-These can include static, moving, or flash ads.
+Best Digital Display Ad.
+Ad placed on a website.
+These can include static, moving, or flash ads, and may include audio.

 Best Digital Streaming Content.
 Content that’s made expressly to stream through digital channels such as Pandora, Hulu, the utility website, etc.